Tammy Sutton-Brown: International career

 Sutton-Brown played for the Canada women's national basketball team in the 2000 Summer Olympics.
 She averaged 10.3 ppg and 7.3 rpg in 6 games with the team throughout the Olympics.

-Philanthropy

-During her playing career, Sutton-Brown had started up The Tammy Sutton-Brown Foundation, a charitable organization that specializes in the needs of less fortunate women and the self-awareness of female children.

 Life after basketball

 Since her retirement from professional basketball, Sutton-Brown launched TSquared, a marketing company that partners up professional athletes with various brands.
 She also became an author and is working on a series of children’s books.

+In October 2021, Sutton-Brown was named the Associate of Basketball and Franchise Operations for Raptors 905, the G League affiliate of the Toronto Raptors.
+In July 2023, it was announced that Sutton-Brown would be inducted into the Canadian Basketball Hall of Fame.